 British Columbia: If the individual has a diagnosed learning or mental disability, tutoring costs could be included in medical expenses for tax purposes.

-Ontario and Quebec: These provinces may offer more generous tax incentives for educational expenses, but the specifics hinge on the nature of the tutoring services and the identified learning needs of the individual.
+Ontario and Quebec: These provinces may offer more generous tax incentives for educational expenses, but the details depend on what type of tutoring services and the identified learning needs of the individual.

 Remember, documentation is vital for all tax credits, so ensure you have a written statement from a medical practitioner to support your claim and retain all receipts for tutoring services.